NHERI-SimCenter/BRAILS/docs/index.rst

 BIM, as an efficient way for describing buildings, gives architecture, engineering, and construction (AEC) professionals the insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.

 Natural disasters cause losses to human society by damaging or destroying buildings, which consequently endangers lives and goods.
 Buildings are the major components of a human built environment, hence are of the major considerations in planning for, responding to and recovering from disasters.
 BIM contains information showing building geometry, components, material, usage, etc, which makes it an ideal source for generation and running of simulations of building behavior under both normal and emergency scenarios.
 For example, based on BIM, structure engineers can create numerical models for dynamic simulations of seismic loading conditions.

+In addition to semantic descriptions of basic attributes of buildings,
+|brailsName| can also detect attributes that are critical to natural hazards evaluation.
+For example, there are pretrained convolutional neural networks shipped with |brailsName| for detecting soft-story buildings that are vulnerable to earthquakes.

 .. toctree::
    :caption: User Manual
    :maxdepth: 1
    :numbered: 2

+   common/license
    common/user_manual/installation/installation
-   common/user_manual/usage/preparedata
-   common/user_manual/usage/train
-   common/user_manual/usage/enhance
-   common/license
+   common/user_manual/usage/tutorial
+   common/user_manual/bugs

 .. _lbl-technical-manual:

 .. toctree::
    :caption: Technical Manual
-   :maxdepth: 2
+   :maxdepth: 1
    :numbered: 2

    common/technical_manual/theory
+   common/technical_manual/vnv

 .. _lbl-developer-manual:

 .. toctree::
    :caption: Developer Manual
-   :maxdepth: 2
+   :maxdepth: 1
    :numbered: 2

-   common/developer_manual/dev
+   common/developer_manual/how_to_extend/how_to_extend
+   common/developer_manual/coding_style/coding_style

 How to cite
 ---------------------------

-Charles Wang.
-(2019, September 28).
-NHERI-SimCenter/SURF: v0.2.0 (Version v0.2.0).
-Zenodo. http://doi.org/10.5281/zenodo.3463676
+Charles Wang, Qian Yu, Frank McKenna, Barbaros Cetiner, Stella X. Yu, Ertugrul Taciroglu & Kincho H. Law.
+(2019, October 11).
+NHERI-SimCenter/BRAILS: v1.0.1 (Version v1.0.1).
+Zenodo. http://doi.org/10.5281/zenodo.3483208

 License
 ---------------------------